Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 It is possible to notice that the proposed work yielded competitive results.
 The best result, in terms of overall accuracy, was $90.3\%$ achieved by DLR\_9~\cite{marmanis2016classification} and GSN3~\cite{wang2017gated}.
-Our best result (UFMG\_4) appears in fifth place by yielding $89.4\%$ of overall accuracy, outperforming several methods, such as ADL\_3~\cite{paisitkriangkrai2015effective} and RIT\_L8~\cite{liu2017dense}, that also tried to aggregate multi-scale information.
-However, as can be seen in Table~\ref{tab:vaihingen_results} and Figure~\ref{vaihingen}, while the others have a larger number of trainable parameters, our approach has only 2 millions, which makes it less pruned to overfitting and, consequently, easier to train, showing that the proposed method really helps in extracting all feasible information of the data using limited architectures (in terms of parameters).
-In fact, the number of parameters of the network is so relevant that authors of DLR\_9 submission~\cite{marmanis2016classification}, one of the best results but with higher number of parameters, do not recommend their proposed method for practical usage because of the memory consumption and expensive training phase.
+Our best result (UFMG\_4) appears in fifth place by yielding $89.4\%$ of overall accuracy, outperforming several methods, such as ADL\_3~\cite{paisitkriangkrai2015effective} and RIT\_L8~\cite{liu2017dense}, that also tried to aggregate multi-context information.
+However, as can be seen in Table~\ref{tab:vaihingen_results} and Figure~\ref{vaihingen}, while the other approaches have a larger number of trainable parameters, our network has only 2 millions, which makes it less pruned to overfitting and, consequently, easier to train, showing that the proposed method really helps in extracting all feasible information of the data even if using limited architectures (in terms of parameters).
+In fact, the number of parameters of the network is so relevant that authors of DLR\_9 submission~\cite{marmanis2016classification}, one of the best results but with a higher number of parameters, do not recommend their proposed method for practical use because of the memory consumption and expensive training phase.
 Furthermore, the obtained results, that do not have any post-processing, are better than others, such as DST\_2~\cite{sherrah2016fully}, that employ CRF as post-processing method, which shows the potential of dilated convolutions in aggregate refined information.